Start Printed Page 5707

 Provisions of SFAR 111

 The applicability of the SFAR has been amended to conform to AD 2012-11-09.
 The amended SFAR applies to persons required to comply with AD 2012-11-09, but only for airplanes on which the actions required by the AD have not yet been accomplished.
-The effect of this limitation is that, once those actions are accomplished on an airplane, it is no longer eligible for the relief or subject to the requirements provided by this SFAR, and the operator is again required to comply with the applicable rules specified in paragraph (b) of the SFAR.
+The effect of this limitation is that, once those actions are accomplished on an airplane, it is no longer eligible for the relief or subject to the requirements provided by this SFAR, and the operator Start Printed Page 5708is again required to comply with the applicable rules specified in paragraph (b) of the SFAR.

 Until compliance with AD 2012-11-09 is accomplished, the amended SFAR allows all air carriers that were required to comply with AD 2011-04-09 to continue to operate without complying with specific regulations pertaining to supplemental oxygen systems.
 The amended SFAR also permits manufacturers and modifiers of transport category airplanes to deliver or return to service airplanes affected by the FAA directive with the same relief.
 In addition, the amended SFAR requires certain procedural and configuration enhancements to reduce the safety risk to passengers in the unlikely event that they should need oxygen while in a lavatory.
 Paragraph (c) of the amended SFAR requires that when a person described in paragraph (a) of this section has modified airplanes as required by Airworthiness Directive 2011-04-09, the affected airplanes must be returned to service with a note in the airplane maintenance records that the modification was done under the provisions of this SFAR.